 I’m really not sure how to avoid this easily.
 I’ll be working on some subtle non-weird-looking solutions to this for our next hotel stay.
-I’m thinking there may be no way around the disposable plate but I may opt to wait enjoy my own homemade yogurt once I get back home instead of this little disposable plastic tub of the commercial stuff while we’re on the road.
-And perhaps one of our coffee mugs could be rinsed before coming to the dining room & used for orange juice instead – we could share both orange juice and coffee.
+I’m thinking there may be no way around the disposable plate.
+But I may opt to wait enjoy my own homemade yogurt once I get back home instead of this little disposable plastic tub of the commercial stuff while we’re on the road.
+And perhaps one of our coffee mugs could be rinsed before coming to the dining room & used for orange juice instead.
+That way we could share both orange juice and coffee.

 Possible Solution To Some Dining Trash?